Introduction: Step-by-step Guidance to Build a Drone From Scratch Using Ardupilot APM Navio2 Flight Controller

 Step 1: 1.0 Full Component List

-Purchase the following components online from links in PDF file named ‘drone BOM list’ attached below.
-Components from other sites can be used but bear in mind that the rule of thumb of buying components from Alibaba is to avoid buying components that are cheap.
+Make your BOM list of components online from links like in the PDF file named ‘drone BOM list’ attached below.
+Those are the links where I purchase my components.
+Components from other sites can be used but bear in mind that the rule of thumb of buying components from online is to avoid buying components that are too cheap.
 The more you pay, the better the quality you will get.

 Step 2: 1.1 Navio2 Emlid Flight Controller